United States - North America

 How to think about New York before you land

 New York is intense, but it becomes manageable when you plan by neighborhood and time of day.
-Each borough has its own rhythm, and you can avoid the feeling of chaos by giving each day a clear anchor.
+Each borough moves differently, and the city feels much calmer when each day has a clear anchor.
 Decide what you want the trip to feel like: classic Manhattan energy, a more local Brooklyn vibe, or a mix with quieter mornings in Queens.

 Build your itinerary around two main hubs per day.
 For example, pair Midtown with the west side in one day, then Lower Manhattan with Brooklyn waterfront on another.
 This simple structure reduces the hours you spend on trains and leaves more time for meals, museums, and views.